Treatment for vulval cancer depends on factors such as how far the cancer has spread, your general health, and personal wishes.

 - radical wide local excision – the cancerous tissue from your vulva is removed, as a well as a margin of healthy tissue, usually at least 1cm wide, as a precaution

-- radical partial vulvectomy – a larger section of your vulva is removed, such as one or both of the labia and the clitoris
+- radical partial vulvectomy – a larger section of your vulva is removed, such as 1 or both of the labia and the clitoris

 - radical vulvectomy – the whole vulva is removed, including the inner and outer labia, and possibly the clitoris

 The time it will take you to recover from surgery will depend on the type of surgery and how extensive it was.
 For extensive operations, such as a pelvic exenteration, it may be many weeks or months before you start to feel better.